qqwerty222/jenkins-datadog/README.md

   }
   ```

   In current case i made build block dynamic, because only datadog-agent image is builded from Dockerfile.
-So it is not necessarly to put variables in build block.
+And i don't need to fill build block for website of nginx images

   Meaning of all variables used here you can find in [documentation](https://registry.terraform.io/providers/kreuzwerker/docker/latest/docs/resources/image)

-  Current resource have only output for image id:
+  Current resource have only one output, for image id:
   ```hcl
   # terraform/modules/docker_images/outputs.tf